 Other denominations do have their short comings, as we manifestly do as well, but there are many things we can learn from them.
 For instance much of the Christian scholarship I have encountered is from Evangelicals and it has been very helpful in reforming my view of the charismatic.
 I have learnt that at least doctrinally speaking Pentecostalism is very similar to Evangelicalism, except the latter has the addition of a more developed experience and theology of the Spirit.
 We have a fair bit in common which presents an opportunity to learn from each other, even where we differ.
 We are not as special as we think we are and we should not isolate ourselves from the larger church fraternity.
 We cannot have the kind of influence and impact we want to have if we are aloof and consider ourselves so superior that we are above scrutiny.

 In diagnosing my own charismatic apathy, wondering why I just wanted excited anymore even though arguably had good reason to be, I realised the issue wasn’t cerebral.
 I like to think I take a more measured approach to Charismatism due to cool, clinically detached, rational analysis of the CM through the lens of scripture.
 To be sure there is that academic component to it but it barely tells half the story.
-Over the last two or three weeks meditating on what makes us human, I have recognised more and more the Western Enlightenment ideal that humans are thinking machines and that given the right information they will always make the rational choice is just not true.
+Over the last two or three weeks, meditating on what makes us human no less, I have recognised more and more the Western Enlightenment ideal that humans are thinking machines, given the right information they will always make the rational choice, is just not true.
 Various disciplines from neuroscience to anthropology and recent global events show how untrue this is.
-Emotions play a more leading role in our behaviour that we modern man would dare confess.
+Emotions play a more leading role in our behaviour that modern man would dare confess.
 One psychologist suggested we cannot actually reason properly without emotion.
 In most things we tend to feel first than rationalize later.
 Looking back I realise the reason why I am in my current state, why I decided to reassess my entire worldview was actually a change in my emotional disposition.

 The romance of my journey in Charismatism had waned and I no longer found it existentially robust or satisfying.
 Once you get to that stage the questions and doubts naturally start gushing forth.
 Pentecostals criticised their denominational peers for being wooden and unresponsive to the Spirit.
 Yes, in many respects that was a valid assessment yet it wasn’t a full account of why they behaved that way.
 It isn’t that they denied their emotions, as if it is humanly possible to do that, but rather they chose to express certain emotions.
 There are also cultural factors involved (e.g. Africans are far more expressive of their religion than Europeans) but the sombreness of the liturgy of older churches is not the same as antipathy.
 I have come to appreciate that too is a legitimate posture of worship.
 The overt emotionalism in the CM is often mistaken for joy or sincere participation.
 However, excitement is only one aspect of the emotional spectrum and though it is good to have, it has its appropriate time and place.